Database Files and Filegroups

 SQL Server databases have three types of files, as shown in the following table.

-For example, a simple database named Sales can be created that includes one primary file that contains all data and objects and a log file that contains the transaction log information.
-Alternatively, a more complex database named Orders can be created that includes one primary file and five secondary files.
+For example, a simple database named Sales has one primary file that contains all data and objects and a log file that contains the transaction log information.
+A more complex database named Orders can be created that includes one primary file and five secondary files.
 The data and objects within the database spread across all six files, and the four log files contain the transaction log information.

-By default, the data and transaction logs are put on the same drive and path.
-This is done to handle single-disk systems.
-However, this may not be optimal for production environments.
+By default, the data and transaction logs are put on the same drive and path to handle single-disk systems.
+This choice may not be optimal for production environments.
 We recommend that you put data and log files on separate disks.